dtxprs/state/projects/state/README.md

 ```

 In the components where you want to retrieve the state data via subscribers, don't forget to
-extend the `StateComponent` parent class, in order to automatically unsubscribe
+extend the `StateComponent` parent class and use `this.autoUnsubscribe()` method to
-the subscribers list:
+automatically unsubscribe the subscribers list:
 ```typescript
 import { Component, OnInit } from '@angular/core';
 import { ReplaySubject } from 'rxjs';